Official Denial

-Official Denial is a 1993 made-for-television science fiction film about a man who is abducted by aliens.
+Official Denial is a 1993 made-for-television science fiction film directed by Brian Trenchard-Smith and written by Bryce Zabel, starring Parker Stevenson, Dirk Benedict and Erin Gray, about a man who is abducted by aliens.
 It is eventually revealed that the aliens are in reality humans from the future.

 The film was shot on the Gold Coast, Queensland, Australia.

+Official Denial was SyFy's first vidpic, when the television channel was still called Sci-Fi Channel.